aros-development-team/AROS/arch/all-mingw32/README.txt

  In order to compile it natively under Windows OS you need:

-a) Working Cygwin environment (Mingw's MSYS is expected to work too but it's not tested).
+a) Working Cygwin or MinGW + MSYS environment.
 b) Netpbm package of course.
 c) Native gcc v3 (for Cygwin).
 In gcc v4 -mno-cygwin option is no more supported.
 If you use MSYS you're free from this restriction and can use the latest gcc.
 d) AROS-targetted crosscompiler.
 It can be found on AROS Archives: http://archives.aros-exec.org/index.php?function=browse&cat=development/cross Use the latest gcc and binutils version, however i386-aros-gcc v3 also works.
-e) Mingw32 libraries package for Cygwin.
+e) Mingw32 libraries package (only for Cygwin).
-f) libiconv for MinGW (for building makecountry).
+f) libiconv (only for MinGW - for building makecountry).

  That's all.
 Execute "./configure --target=mingw32-i386", then "make".